Import 3D Text File

 Import Text File

-Analyst, Sample ID, Sample, Sample Date, Amount, Dilution, ISTD Amount, Injection Volume
+Analyst, Sample ID, Sample, Sample Date, Sample Amount, Dilution, ISTD Amount, Injection Volume

-These fields composing the chromatogram heading have the same meaning as described in the chapter "Single Analysis".
+These fields contain the chromatogram identification parameters and have the same meaning as described in the chapter "Single Analysis".

 Sample Rate

 Selects the sampling speed in the number of samples per second (Hz).
-Select one of the speeds from the list corresponding to the speeds of your A/D converter or enter your own value.
+Select one of the speeds from the list corresponding to the speed of your A/D converter or enter your own value.

 Wavelength